Blinking-Light-Labs/boilerplates/README.md

 - [FreshRSS](./stacks/freshrss/) - compose file to spin up a freshrss container.
 - [Homepage](./stacks/homepage/) - compose stack for homepage and code-server. code-server is used to edit on the fly.
+- [Proxy Stack](./stacks/proxy-stack/) - compose stack for cloudflare tunnels and playit.gg agent.
-- [MariaDB](./stacks/mariadb/) - compose a file to spin up a MariaDB container.
+- [SearXNG](./stacks/searxng-stack/) - comnpose file to spin up a searxng instance.
 - [Starr Stack](./stacks/starr-stack/) - compose stack to spin up an arr stack.
 - [Utility Stack](./stacks/utility-stack/) - compose stack that contains watchtower and dozzle.
 - [Vaultwarden](./stacks/vaultwarden/) - compose a file to spin up a vaultwarden container.